vtsykun/packeton/docs/oauth2.md

 A group webhooks needed for synchronization a new package.
 They are triggered by events that occur across all projects in the group.
-This feature enabled only for Premium / EE / Gold paid plan, but it can be replaced with GitLab Packagist Integration
+This feature is enabled only for Premium / EE / Gold paid plan, but it can be replaced with GitLab Packagist Integration

-You must manually setup this integration.
+You must manually set up this integration.

 [![Gitlab](img/gitlab.png)](img/gitlab.png)